Niickchu/ENSC-252-Final-Project/README.md

 # *VHDL-Final-Project*

-## Note: This project requires an FPGA board to run and was developed on a _Cyclone IV_ FPGA board
+## Note: This project requires an FPGA board to run and was developed on a _Cyclone IV_ board

 ### Description
 Implementation of a scrolling message display board (SMDB) capable of showcasing 4 programs.
 Additionally, the program is capable of changing the scrolling speed, pausing, and counting the number of program executions.